 The final parameter to calibrate is the elusive bow factor.
 This can be adjusted to align with either distributions or TVPIs.
 Using TVPI is particularly effective because, given a fund’s lifetime, IRR, call rate, and yield, a higher bow results in a higher TVPI.
 This relationship allows you to reverse-engineer the bow factor from TVPI data.
 Since TVPI is a key metric for many investors, we find this approach especially appealing.

 When calibrating parameters, it’s crucial to adjust them to match the frequency used in your projections.
 While models are often implemented at a quarterly frequency, data is frequently available only at an annual frequency, making these conversions more common than you might expect.
-Here’s a handy cheat sheet for converting annual data to quarterly frequency:

 Let’s apply the framework to create a baseline calibration for Private Equity (PE), Venture Capital (VC), Real Estate (RE), Private Debt (PD), and Infrastructure (INFRA).